 on Windows you can use the Control Panel to permanently set the environment

 variable to the location where you extracted the Derby bin distribution.

 For example, if you installed Derby in

 on UNIX or in the c:\Derby_10 directory

-on Windows, use the following command to set the DERBY_HOME environment
+on Windows, use one of the commands in the following table to set the

 the java -version command.